nikhilgorantla/build-my-pc/README.md

-# Build My Work PC In Less Than 30 min From Scratch
+# Build My Work Laptop In Less Than 30 min From Scratch

 I started exploring ways to build work pc as quickly as possible.
 This is my process of building work pc less than a 30 min.